The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 * Stand at max melee range or further to ensure tanks can pick up tethers.
 * The rotating AoEs from Experimental Fireplume have a medium sized radius, so melee can duck out and in.
 The large AoE requires them to go to the edge, but it is slow acting and they can run out and use a gap closer to move back in.
 * Target the north and south Sunbirds first to ensure that the tank has ample time to move to the second location before the second one dies.
 DPS with good cleave can use it for both Sunbird sets.
-* Save 2 minute cooldowns for when the boss comes back, unless you need the DPS on adds.
+* Save two-minute cooldowns for when the boss comes back, unless you need the DPS on adds.
 * By splitting groups into melee and ranged, melee can always move with the tank and have 100% uptime.
 * Make sure you bait Sun's Pinions in the correct order.
 If AoEs are baited wrong, players can still adjust.
 * Use mitigation such as Addle, Feint, and Magicked Barrier on raidwides and tank busters.